baasbox/docs/source/index.md

 ``GET /followers/:username``

 This API returns the list of followers for the user with `username` specified in the parameter.
-If no `username` is provided the API returns the list of followers for the user currently logged in.
-The method returns in its `data` property an array filled with the user profiles representing its “friends”.
-Each profile will contain the `visibleByFriends` data which would be otherwise protected.
+If no `username` is provided the API returns the list of followers for the currently logged in user.
+The method returns in its `data` property an array filled with the user profiles representing their “friends”.
+Each profile will contain the `visibleByFriends` data which would otherwise be protected.

 Parameter | Description
 --------- | -----------